Learn more about our Book with Confidence and Travel Updates.

 Please note: On Saturdays, the synagogue is not available for visits and will be replaced by the Jewish Historical Museum.The Hollandsche Schouwburg will temporarily close its doors for renovation from June 2020 and is expected to re-open in September 2022.
 During this period, groups will visit the Jewish Historical Museum.

-This morning, enjoy a guided walking tour of Cologne, getting a chance to learn about this city’s rich history.
-At a traditional restaurant, you'll enjoy a special tasting of Kölsch beer, a distinctive style that the New York Times once stated was like "drinking an entire culture."
-After the tour, you'll also have free time to explore on your own.
-Some evening entertainment on board the ship offers the perfect coda to your day.
+Pause at a traditional restaurant to enjoy a special tasting of Kölsch beer, a distinctive style that the New York Times once stated was like "drinking an entire culture."
+After, you'll also have free time to explore on your own, perhaps taking out one of the ship’s bicycles for the afternoon or joining a more active walk in the city.

 Meet the “count” of Reichsburg Castle, sip some wine, soak up the scenery